CDU-HIT238/slides/week1/index.md

 <!-- .slide: data-background-image="images/git-bg.jpg" -->
 ### Activity: Setup a git repository
 * Register for github
-* Create a new repository for HIT238 with a readme and gitignore file
+* Create a new repository for HIT238 week 1 with a readme and gitignore file
 * Clone the repository to your local machine
 * edit README.md to add a description of the repository
 * Commit and push your changes
 * Push your changes and check they appear on the github website

+Note:
+If you do not already have a GitHub account, register one now.
+Then create a new repository for HIT239 week one.
+Be sure to initialize your repository with a README.
+Then open your Git client and clone the repository to your computer, edit the README.md file and create a new commit and push your changes back to the server.
+Once you've done this refresh the repository on the GitHub website to check that your changes appear.

 <!-- .slide: data-background-image="images/git-bg.jpg" -->